 A Wrinkle in Time is simultaneously over complicated and meaninglessly shallow.
 I was baffled throughout the entirely of its near two-hour running time trying to make sense of anything.
 The story felt like it was written by computer that had been programmed with the scraps of genre storytelling as an exercise.
 There is no real internal logic that holds everything together, which makes every moment feel arbitrary.
 If a fantasy movie doesn’t properly orient the audience to its world and rules, it’s only a matter of time before that same audience checks out, frustrated and uninterested.
 I think maybe the book was never good but was liked by kids, and then they remembered it being better and passed it along to their kids, and so on and so on, until somebody finally runs screaming through the streets, trying to get everyone to realize the harsh reality.
 In many ways, this film reminds me of the misguided, flabbergasting, and fascinating failed passion project that was 2014’s A Winter’s Tale.
 I could dissect that movie and its multitudinous of wrong-ness for hours.
 With A Wrinkle in Time, I just wanted to leave.
 I closed my eyes and dreamed of a better movie but it never came to be.
 My dear father, who had the misfortune of enduring this experience with me, turned to me during the end credits and said, “I am now going to treat you… by taking you far away from this movie.”
 It’s that bad, folks.

 The biggest crime of this movie is that it at no point solidifies a reason why we should find John Gotti interesting.
 As played by John Travolta, he’s a ruthless leader who beat so many prosecutors that he was nicknamed the “Teflon Don.”
 He’s also really really boring, spouting stereotypical bromides about the importance of family, never giving an inch, never turning on your family (both capital F and lowercase f).
-It’s a cock-eyed worldview I’d expect, however, at the very end, the movie itself adopts this cock-eyed justifications, presenting the federal government as the real villains and inserting interview footage of real people eulogizing Gotti, saying he made their streets clean and cared about his community and was, essentially, a hero.
+It’s a cock-eyed worldview I’d expect, however, at the very end of the movie, the movie itself adopts this cock-eyed justifications, presenting the federal government as the real villains and inserting interview footage of real people eulogizing Gotti, saying he made their streets clean and cared about his community and was, essentially, a hero.
 It’s amazingly misguided, like director Kevin Connolly (“E” fro HBO’s Entourage) has suffered Stockholm syndrome.
 That same sense of misjudgment is never more adamant than in the musical score by pop star Pitbull.
+Read that again.
 There’s a sequence where Gotti goes out on furlough and is escorted to kill an associate, and the musical score is jaunty and uptempo.
 There were several moments where the score just took my breath away, so tonally disjointed was this mostly modern-day musical score.
 It never provides sufficient evidence why Gotti was interesting at all and worth a big screen biopic.
 The dialogue feels like it was written with all exclamation points.
 Nothing is subtle or left to the imagination here, and that extends into the scenery-chewing acting as well from a bunch of unmemorable stock roles.
 There is also a 1996 TV movie about John Gotti starring Armand Assante.
 Sight unseen, it must almost assuredly be the better movie and more worth two hours of your precious time.

 2) The Strangers: Prey at Night

 Coming ten years too late, the inane sequel to The Strangers is a home invasion thriller that was so bad that I had to stop it five separate times to collect myself.
-It’s about a boring family that takes a vacation (?) to a trailer park (?) and is terrorized by mask-wearing strangers who insist on killing set to diegetic 80s pop music (?).
+It’s about a boring family that takes a vacation (?) to a trailer park (?) and is terrorized by mask-wearing strangers who insist on killing set to diagetic 80s pop music (?).
 Seriously, the music is part of the scene and these imbecilic killers almost have an OCD-level compulsion to have to listen to their kickin’ tunes when they’re kicking in heads.
 One killer literally won’t leave a car radio until he gets that exact right soundtrack.
 This is the only aspect of note in what is otherwise a thoroughly rote slasher film.
 At one point one of the killers is going to be unmasked and the film plays it up as great reveal?
 Who could it be?
 Oh, it’s nobody, because the anonymity is the point but the movie forgot.
 I paused this movie to give myself a break and only 20 minutes had passed!
 Here’s another example of the bad plotting: we have a teen girl kicked out of school for some rebellious, disciplinary action.
 Surely, you would assume, that in the final act, she will make use of this same skill to save herself, you know attaching a payoff to a setup.
 This never happens.
 It’s just one poorly executed attack sequence after another with nothing to offer but forced irony.
 It feels like random scenes that just stretch and stretch and it’s hard to even bother paying attention.
 The kills are lame, the suspense set pieces are dumb, and the attackers are boring.
 How the hell do these people get the jump on everybody?
 It’s like they can choose to make sound or not.
 Listen for the looming 80s soundtrack as a giveaway, people.
 The Strangers: Prey at Night is worth burying in the past.

 And the worst film of 2018 is….